On-Call Scheduling: The Ultimate Guide for Managers

 Facilitate Work-Life Balance

-Make sure On-Call staff are not assigned too many on-call hours.
+Make sure on-call are not assigned too many on-call hours.
 This can help ensure that on-call staff has enough time to rest and relax between on-call shifts.

 Consider Employee Preferences